 - New Mexico’s proximity to the Mexico border means that public health practice in South – Central New Mexico has international and multicultural implications.

-- Public health education can improve health status and reduce health disparities in the Southern New Mexico region.
+- Public health programs can improve health status and reduce health disparities in the Southern New Mexico region.

-- Prepare competent professionals who have the essential knowledge and skills for advanced public health education practice with diverse populations.
+- Prepare competent professionals who have the essential knowledge and skills for advanced public health education, advocacy and practice with diverse populations.

 - Conduct ethically and scientifically sound research/demonstration projects to promote, protect, improve, and /or restore the health of diverse populations.